Skip to main content

 1. 1

-Put the milk, the azucar, the cinnamon and the bicarbonate of soda in a pot thick.
-Cook over medium heat stirring constantly with a wooden spoon.
+Put the milk, sugar, cinnamon and bicarbonate of soda in a heavy-bottomed pot.
+Cook over medium heat, stirring constantly with a wooden spoon.

 Step 1